 - home schooling and with evidence of being able to manage tertiary study;

 - completion of a prescribed program of non-award study (four subjects or 40 credit points) with an overall GPA of 1.8 or better.

-A student in this category may be placed on 'Provisional Entry Qualifying Period' as deemed appropriate by the Program Director.
+A student in this category may be placed on 'Provisional Entry Qualifying Period' as deemed appropriate by the Program Director (or equivalent).